Florida to Michigan Car Shipping

 Florida to Michigan Vehicle Transport FAQs

-Preparing your vehicle for transport from Florida to Michigan is simple but important.
-Here’s what you need to do:
+Preparing your vehicle for shipping from Florida to Michigan is straightforward.
+Follow these key steps:

-Remove Accessories: Take off any loose items like bike racks, spoilers, or toll transponders that could be damaged or fall off during transit.
+Secure or remove accessories: Take off or secure any exterior accessories like bike racks, spoilers, or antennas that could be damaged in transit.

 Yes, your vehicle is fully insured during transport from Florida to Michigan.
 Every carrier in our network must carry a minimum of $1,000,000 in liability insurance and $100,000 in cargo insurance.

-Before your car ships, we verify that your carrier’s insurance is active and valid.
-We also require all carriers to add Sherpa as a Certificate Holder on their policy.
-This gives you extra protection throughout your Florida to Michigan shipment.
+Before your shipment begins, we verify that the carrier’s insurance is active and valid.
+We also require all carriers to list Sherpa Auto Transport as a Certificate Holder on their policy.
+This gives you extra protection and peace of mind.

-We recommend scheduling your car shipping service from Florida to Michigan at least 2-3 weeks in advance.
-This gives you the best chance to secure competitive rates and preferred pickup dates.
+We recommend scheduling your car shipment from Florida to Michigan at least 1-2 weeks in advance.
+However, booking earlier gives you the best results.

-- Better pricing: Carriers can bundle your vehicle with other shipments heading to Michigan
+- Lower prices – Carriers can bundle your vehicle with other shipments heading to Michigan

-- More pickup options: You’ll have flexibility to choose dates that work for your schedule
+- Flexible pickup dates – You’ll have more options to choose dates that work for you

 No payment is due at the time of booking.
 We do require a payment method on file so that it is available to charge once a carrier is secured.
 We accept all major debit and credit cards, including Mastercard, Visa, Discover and American Express.
 The most convenient option is to pay for your shipment in full by credit card at the time a carrier is secured.